neerazz/TriArchitect-Agent/resources/paper/main.md

 3. If $T(C)$ passes $\rightarrow$ **COMMIT** to TMG.
 4. If $T(C)$ fails $\rightarrow$ **REJECT**.
 Architect receives `stderr` and retries (up to $k=3$ times).

 This eliminates subjective judgment: the compiler and test suite serve as objective arbiters of correctness.
+Evaluated closely, a rejection applies a -0.2 penalty to the consensus score, mathematically enforcing the veto by ensuring the threshold $\theta=0.85$ cannot be met without test passage.

 ---